rohitthapliyal2000/codechef-rank-comparator/README.md

 Flask web framework is used for creating a Web API to link the HTML file with the python script.

 The UI is created in HTML.
 The application is then deployed on Heroku cloud platform.

+The application can be run using the terminal through local host or directly through the [Heroku platform](http://codechefcomparator.herokuapp.com/)

 This Project is a joint contribution of :